eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 induction loop detectors](../Simulation/Output/Induction_Loops_Detectors_(E1).md).
 - **coordinated** (true/false) Influence there reference point for time-in-cycle when using [coordination](#coordination)
 - **cycleTime** sets the cycle time (in s) when using [coordination](#coordination).
 Defaults to the sum of all phase 'durations' values.
+- **jam-threshold**: ignore detected vehicles if they have stood on a detector for the given time or more (activated by setting a position value)
+- **detector-length**: set detector length to the given value (to ensure robust request detection with varying gaps and vehicle positions)

 Some parameters are only used when a signal plan with [dynamic phase selection](#dynamic_phase_selection_phase_skipping) is active: